 The current form of the objectives should also be preserved where there are no regulatory obligations or requirements in place.
+For example, there are no specific regulated standards for reliability of supply at the time of a determination in certain circumstances in Victoria.
 The Commission considers that the issue of how the existing objectives work together does not arise where there are no regulated standards so it does not propose to amend the objectives for this scenario.